Skip to main content

 • Observe the convergence of the lines

-• Confirms previous trend
+• Confirm the previous trend

-• Analyzes volume behavior
+• Analyze volume behavior

-Characteristics of a valid wedge
+Characteristics of a Valid Wedge

-• Minimum training duration
+• Minimum formation duration

-• Respect for trend lines
+• Adherence to trend lines

 • Volume consistent with the pattern

-Common errors in identification
+Common Mistakes in Identification

 • Confusing with triangles

-• Do not wait for confirmation
+• Not waiting for confirmation

-• Ignoring the market context
+• Ignoring market context

-Strategies for rising wedges
+Strategies for Rising Wedges

 2. Confirm with volume